Weekly Menu

 Josephine’s Combo – Mama’s meatballs, homemade sausage and a side of pasta served with a chunky Bolognese sauce.

-Chicken Picatta – Chicken cutlet, lightly floured and sauteed with capers and lemon butter sauce.
+Chicken Picatta – Chicken cutlet, lightly floured and fried, then sauteed with capers in a lemon butter sauce.
 Served over a bed of pasta.

-Veal Parmesan – Lightly breaded veal cutlet baked with mozzarella cheese and topped with marinara sauce.
+Veal Parmesan – Lightly breaded and fried veal cutlet, baked with mozzarella cheese and topped with marinara sauce.
 Served over a bed of pasta.

 DESSERTS